 The shoe also has a huge external heel piece that is made of compression-molded Phylon foam.
 This feature helps with containment and stability.

 The Why Not Zer0.1 Low has a full-length bottom-loaded Zoom Air Unit beneath the Phylon foam in the midsole.

 The outsole is made of either a translucent or solid rubber compound.

 Russell Westbrook is known to be a fashion-forward icon, it does not come as a surprise that his signature shoe is aesthetically pleasing with just the right amount of flashiness.
 The Zer0.1 Low’s huge ribbed external cage is what gives it the “Oomph!” factor.

 The Jordan Jumpman logo is embossed on the midfoot, the lateral side of the heel, and the outsole.
 Lastly, it has Russell Westbrook’s logo as a nice finishing touch to the tongue.

 Special Colorways of the Jordan Why Not Zer0.1 Low

 - Triple Black

 Jordan Why Not Zer0.1 Low Quai 54

 Released together with other basketball shoes during Quai 54, a Jordan-sponsored yearly streetball tournament that is held every summer.
-The “Quai 54” colorway mixes green, pink, blue, white, and black one the upper, giving it unique kind of flashiness.
+The “Quai 54” colorway mixes green, pink, blue, white, and black on the upper, giving it a unique kind of flashiness.